btcpayserver/btcpayserver-doc/docs/Deployment/HardwareAsAService.md

 This **Hardware As A Service** can be free or paid, and is mostly open-sourced for peer-review.

-They are suitable for technical users to speed up the installation and intitial syncing process.
+They are suitable for technical users to speed up the installation and initial syncing process.
 Less-technical users will find the 1-click or plug-and-play systems of these services incredibly practical.

 :::warning Please note: